Optimizing Exponential Distribution proposal

 (optional) Numeric. rate parameter of the Exponential Distribution.
 Defaults to

-, which implies a scalable proposal withrate = 1
+NULL, which implies a scalable proposal withrate = 1.- xl

 Numeric.
 Left truncation bound for the target distribution.
 Defaults to